Frequently asked questions

 In subjects where there are written exams, students may also be accommodated through the use of laptops, reading or writing assistants or other supports appropriate to the student.

-Due to COVID-19 restrictions we are unable to guarantee that there will be Erasums+ opportunities in the year 2022 – 2023, but we are currently working on clarifying the situation and will update this section when we have more information.
+We are unable to guarantee that there will be Erasums+ opportunities in the year 2023 – 2024, but we are currently working on clarifying the situation and will update this section when we have more information.

 Yes!
 ALL of the courses at Liberties College are suitable for mature students (ie over 23 yrs) and we actively encourage them to enroll.
 There is always a sizable mature student population in the college so you won’t be the only one!